Hershey rejects $23 billion Mondelez takeover offer

-Hershey Co (HSY.N) said on Thursday it had rejected a $23 billion (17.37 billion pounds) preliminary offer by Mondelez International Inc (MDLZ.O) that would seek to expand the latter's U.S. footprint and create the world's largest confectioner.
+Hershey Co (HSY.N) said on Thursday it had rejected a $23 billion takeover bid by Mondelez International Inc (MDLZ.O) that would seek to expand the latter's limited U.S. footprint and create the world's largest confectioner.

-The snub underscores the challenges Mondelez faces in wooing Hershey's controlling shareholder, the Hershey Trust, a $12 billion endowment created by the eponymous company's founder a century ago.
+The snub underscores the challenges Mondelez Chief Executive Irene Rosenfeld faces in wooing Hershey's controlling shareholder, the Hershey Trust, a $12 billion charity created by the eponymous company's founder a century ago.

+The maker of Hershey's Kisses and Reese's Peanut Butter Cups saw its shares trade above Mondelez's bid of $107 per share in cash and stock, indicating investors expected a new offer.

+A merger of two of the world's top five candy makers would add Hershey's strong U.S. business to Mondelez's global footprint.

 "The board of directors of the company unanimously rejected the indication of interest and determined that it provided no basis for further discussion between Mondelez and the company," Hershey said in a statement.

-A merger of two of the world's top five candy makers would bring Hershey's strong U.S. business to Mondelez's global footprint.
-The combined company would leapfrog Mars Inc, which has 13.3 percent of the global market, according to data firm Euromonitor International Ltd.
+Mondelez, the maker of Oreos cookies, is the second-largest confectionary company globally, while Hershey ranks number five.
+Their merger would put them in the top place at 18 percent of the market, according to market research firm Euromonitor International Ltd. The combined company would leapfrog Mars Inc, which has 13.3 percent of the global market.

-The combination would give Oreos cookies maker Mondelez control over the production and distribution of its Cadbury brand chocolates in the United States, which Hershey currently holds the license to produce, paying royalties to Mondelez.
+A fusion of the two would give Mondelez control over the production and distribution of Cadbury brand chocolates in the United States, which Hershey currently holds the license to produce, paying royalties to Mondelez.

-It would also give Mondelez the U.S. production and distribution rights for Kit Kat, one of the most popular chocolate brands in the world, which industry sources said would be a significant boost to Mondelez as a result of the deal.
+It would also give Mondelez the U.S. production and distribution rights for Kit Kat, one of the most popular chocolate brands in the world, which industry sources said would be a significant boost to Mondelez.

 The bid pits Deerfield, Illinois-based Mondelez against the Hershey Trust, one of Pennsylvania's wealthiest charities.
 The trust has about 81 percent of Hershey's voting rights and in 2002 prevented the Hershey, Pennsylvania-based company from being acquired by Wm.
 Wrigley Jr. Co for $12 billion.

+Pennsylvania's attorney general also sued to block the Wrigley deal, arguing it would hurt the local community.

-A charity created by Hershey founder Milton Hershey to provide for the Milton Hershey School, a private school for children from low-income families, the trust has been the subject of investigation recently by Pennsylvania's Attorney General over conflicts of interest and mismanagement.
+Created by Hershey founder Milton Hershey to provide for the Milton Hershey School, a private school for children from low-income families, the trust has been the subject of an investigation recently by Pennsylvania's attorney general over conflicts of interest and mismanagement.

-Mondelez has offered $107 per share, half in stock and half in cash.
-Hershey were halted in afternoon trading, up 15 percent to $111.8, while Mondelez rose 2.3 percent to $43.97.

 Tigress Financial Partners LLC analyst Philip Van Deusen said he expected the offer price to increase, given the rise in Hershey's shares.